jonnew/Oat/README.md

     - EDIT: `oat-buffer` takes care of this.
 - [ ] GigE interface cleanup
     - The PGGigeCam class is a big mess.
 It has has tons of code redundancy.
+    - `oat frameserve gige` can wait indefinitely if the cameras use an external trigger and that trigger source stops before the process is interrupted.
+Need a timed wait there.
     - ~~Additionally, it needs to be optimized for performance.
 Are their unnessesary copies of images being made during conversion from PG Image to cv::Mat?
 Can I employ some move casts to help?~~